 - 5 years Warranty on Defects / Breakage (up to 2 exchanges)

 - Fitting of orthotics

 - 1st month review

 - 12th month review

 - 18th month review (for children below 16 years)

 Frequently Asked Questions

-Custom orthotics are non-invasive prescription medical devices specially designed to treat foot injuries and disorders by providing pain relief and support.
+Custom orthotics are non-invasive prescription medical devices specially designed to address foot injuries and disorders by providing pain relief and support.

-Before prescription, a podiatrist will conduct a comprehensive assessment of your musculoskeletal needs, natural biomechanics, and lifestyle choices to determine if custom orthotics are a suitable treatment option for you.
+Before prescription, a podiatrist will conduct a comprehensive assessment of your musculoskeletal needs, natural biomechanics, and lifestyle choices to determine if custom orthotics are a suitable solution for you.

 If you suffer from lower limb injuries, are experiencing severe pain, or are required to stand for long hours, you might need a pair of custom orthotics to provide your feet with the proper structural support and prevent any further injury.